NEET/JEE Coaching Scholarship

 Answer:

-Auxins is phytohormones that promote the growth in plants.
+Auxins are phytohormones that promote the growth in plants.

 Q.4.
-How do auxins promote the growth of a tendril around a support ?
+How do auxins promote the growth of a tendril around support?

 Answer:

 When the tip of the tendril touches support, then the auxin of that side of the tip is moving away from the side of the support.
 As we know, auxin promotes growth.
-So, due to the presence of more auxin in it, the side of tendril away from the support grow longer and faster than the support side.
-And due to this type of growth, it makes the tendrils bend around the support.
+So, due to the presence of more auxin in it, the side of the tendril away from the support grows longer and faster than the support side.
+This type of growth, makes the tendrils bend around the support.

 Q.5.
 Design an experiment to demonstrate hydrotropism